Teach-High-Schoolers-Personal-Health

 Dialogue-Journals-with-foster-children

-Use this time to strengthen your family communication by starting dialogue journals with your children.
-Not only will your son or daughter learn pertinent skills for today, but you will intentionally create a keepsake to be cherished tomorrow as well.
+Strengthen your family communication by starting dialogue journals with your children.
+Not only will your son or daughter learn pertinent skills doing so, but you will also intentionally create a keepsake to be cherished tomorrow along the way.

 Have you done a dialogue journal with your child before?